rust-lang/rust/text/0000-macro-naming.md

 I would like that macros follow the same rules for privacy as other Rust items, i.e., they are private by default and may be marked as `pub` to make them public.
-This is not as straightforward as it sounds as it requires parsing `pub macro_rules! foo` as a macro definition, etc. I leave this for a separate RFC.
+This is not as straightforward as it sounds as it requires parsing `pub macro! foo` as a macro definition, etc. I leave this for a separate RFC.

 ## Scoped attributes